sebsowter/phaser-webpack/README.md

 Get up and running with Phaser 3 using JavaScript ES6.

-This Webpack setup takes care of your code bundling and local server.
+This Webpack setup takes care of your code bundling and local development server.

-Additionally, I have included some basic ES6 classes to demonstrate how to extend Phaser's base classes.
+Included are some handy class files, extending Phaser 3's Scene and Sprite base classes.

 View the [demo](https://sebsowter.github.io/phaser-webpack/).

 ![Mario](https://user-images.githubusercontent.com/7384630/55728490-1205fb00-5a0c-11e9-9fca-67641df3549b.jpg)

 ## Installation

+Ensure you have [Node.js](https://nodejs.org) installed.

+Clone this repo and cd to project directory.

 ```
 npm i